viepovsky/City-Walk-App/README.md

 - Lombok
 - Maven

-## External API used
+## External APIs

-At the moment, the application is using two external API:
+At the moment, the City Weather App uses two external APIs:

-- Air Quality API to retrieve air quality for given location.
+- Air Quality API to retrieve air quality for a given location.
-- Weather API to retrieve current weather and a 13-day forecast for the given location.
+- Weather API to retrieve the current weather and a 13-day forecast for the given location.

 ## How to run

-To start the application clone this repo and run the `CityWeatherApplication` class or type `./mvnw spring-boot:run` in your IDE terminal.
+To start the application, clone this repository and run the `CityWeatherApplication` class or type `./mvnw spring-boot:run` in your IDE terminal.

 ## Endpoints

-The application provides many endpoints, but you should start with retrieving coordinates for city.
+The app provides many endpoints, but users can start by retrieving coordinates for a specific city:
-- `http://localhost:8080/city-weather-app/localization/city?country-code=PL&city=Kalisz` - retrieves coordinates for given country-code and city like this:
+- `http://localhost:8080/city-weather-app/localization/city?country-code=PL&city=Kalisz` -  retrieves coordinates for a given country code and city in JSON format like this:
 ```json
 {
     "countryCode": "PL",